This site requires javascript to be enabled.

 The merchantAction is omitted from the GET /v1/{merchantId}/payments/{paymentId} API call and will return a response like this:

-GET PAYMENTS RESPONSE
+GET PAYMENT RESPONSE

 {